rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 Features:

-* allows you to use an external image (from Flickr, Picasa, Amazon S3, anywhere) as Featured Image of your post, page and Custom Post Type, such as WooCommerce Product;
+* Featured Image from URL plugin allows you to use an external image (from Flickr, Picasa, Amazon S3, anywhere) as Featured Image of your post, page and Custom Post Type, such as WooCommerce Product;

 * perfect for external posts, the plugin is able to use the first image as Featured Image;